 Strength Weakness Momentum is gaining for a digital strategy for Africa.
-Most AU Member States have developed ICT policies Work has already been done with national governments to identify and address barriers to harmonization of laws and regulations in various sectors.
-Mobile phone availability and becoming more affordable Sustainability of growth of Internet Lack of a coordination framework among continental institutions pursuing the digitalization agenda of the continent.
+Most AU Member States have developed ICT policies Weak coordination among continental institutions pursuing the digitalization agenda of the continent.
+This deficiency must be addressed immediately,

+Work has already been done with actional accommenta to identify otherwise the project is already destined to fail even national governments to identify and address barriers to harmonization of laws and regulations in various sectors.
+Mobile phone availability and becoming more affordable Sustainability of growth of Internet before being implemented.
 Low cohesion, cooperation, coordination and harmonization among regional and continental actors Limited policy and regulatory reforms to facilitate the interconnection of networks across borders, including national and commercial backbones, or supervisory frameworks for data protection, data storage/processing/handling.
-Shortage of finance, mentoring, and training available for high potential digital entrepreneurs Opportunity Threats There is a space to establish a continental coordination framework for the digital agenda of Africa.
-The lack of a coordinated framework makes it difficult for AUC, Smart Africa, AUDA-NEPAD, ATU, and UNECA to optimize resources for effective and

-There is international recognition to improve effectiveness of law-making bodies and regulatory agencies with capacity building efforts for digital transformation.
-There is an opportunity for a regional harmonization or cross-border systems for payments, cross border trade, identification and verification for digital transactions.
-Opportunities for digital transformation to revolutionize the African financial sector Onboarding the 200 million currently without internet access would result in significant gains in GDP, economic productivity and gender equality efficient delivery of the digital agenda for the continent Limited supervisory capacity to identify and mitigate risks which are exacerbated by digital technologies, including cyber-attacks, fraud, and over-indebtedness.
+Shortage of finance, mentoring, and training available for high potential digital entrepreneurs Weak framework and mechanism for monitoring and evaluating the implementation of the strategy Technology is supposed to be a tool that empowers, especially those who are on the bottom of the pyramid, but the cost for access to internet is inhibitive Opportunity Threats There is a space to establish a continental coordination framework for the digital agenda of Africa.
+There is international recognition to improve effectiveness of lawmaking bodies and regulatory agencies with capacity building efforts for digital transformation.
+There is an opportunity for a regional harmonization or crossborder systems for payments, cross border trade, identification and verification for digital transactions.
+Opportunities for digital transformation to revolutionize the African financial sector Onboarding the 200 million currently without internet access would result in significant gains in GDP, economic productivity and gender equality Opportunity to address the growing digital divide in Africa Weak coordination makes it difficult for AUC, Smart Africa, AUDA-NEPAD, ATU, and UNECA to optimize resources for effective and efficient delivery of the digital agenda for the continent Limited supervisory capacity to identify and mitigate risks which are exacerbated by digital technologies, including cyber-attacks, fraud, and over- indebtedness.
 There is a gender gap in mobile access and usage.
-Failure to address this could result in greater inequality for women across the continent Challenges related to FinTech-Cybersecurity, crypto currencies, etc.
+Failure to address this could result in greater inequality for women across the continent Challenges related to FinTech-Cybersecurity, crypto currencies, etc. There is an increasing gap between the haves that are demanding latest technology and the have nots that cannot afford that latest technology